graphistry/graphistry-cli/hardware-software.md

 ### Virtualization

-Graphistry works with Nutanix and likely other NGC/RAPIDS-capable virtualization environments.
+Graphistry works with VMWare, Nutanix, and likely other NGC/RAPIDS-capable virtualization environments.
 Please contact our team for further information.
 The surrounding HW/SW requirements still apply.

+* You will need to install the same-version Nvidia driver in both the hypervisor and guest OS, and depending on virtualization approach, managed Nvidia vGPU licensing

+* Nvidia vGPU virtualization does not currently support CUDA Unified Memory, so configure Graphistry setting `RMM_ALLOCATOR=default` in `data/config/custom.env`

+* You may additionally consider also using separate VDI servers for accelerating the frontend (WebGL) experience as well, if you have excess GPU capacity on hardware better than available on client devices

+Running Graphistry in hypervisors is less common, so we recommend contacting staff for this path.

 ### OS & Docker